Jranco/SwiftyGraph/README.md

 ## Basic Components

 This library provides two main types of Graphs, **GraphUnweighted** and **GraphUnweighted** representing unweighted and weighted Graphs respectively.
-Both of these share the same codebase along with the required abstraction and can be initialised as **Directed** or **Undirected** during initialisation.
+Both of these share the same codebase along with the required abstraction and can be initialised as **Directed** or **Undirected**.

 ### Graph